ChenjieSU/always_learning_google_products/google_analytics/03-advanced_google_analytics/part_1.md

 Goals

 - Types of goals:
+  - Most common:
     - Destination or Pageview goals: user views a specific page
     - Event goals: user performs an action defined as an event
+  - Not as common:
     - Duration goals: based on session length
     - "Pages or Screens per Session" goals: user views a set number of pages in a session
 - User can meet multiple goals per session, but they count as only one conversion
 - Conversions and transactions are credited to the last campaign, search, or ad